assafcaf/MuraBYOL/ReadMe.md

 ## Usage

-Before running the training or evaluation scripts, please ensure that the dataset is correctly prepared and located in the proper location by utilize the `dataPreprocessing.py` script in the srource directory
+Before running the training or evaluation scripts, please ensure that the dataset is correctly prepared and located in the proper location by utilizing the `dataPreprocessing.py` script in the source directory

 To utilized the script run `python ./src/dataPreprocessing.py --data-in <path_to_mura_files>`